Tiv people: Nasarawa state

-The local governments with the highest concentration of Tiv people in Nasarawa state are; Doma, Nasarawa, Lafia, Obi, Keana, and Awe Local Government Areas.
+The locations with the highest concentration of Tiv people in Nasarawa state are Doma, Nasarawa, Lafia, Obi, Keana, and Awe Local Government areas.

 Here they live in the southern part of the state which is also the south senatorial district.
 The Tiv clans here are the Isherev, Utyondu, Nongov and kunav.
 They have lived here since the 16th century which predates the colonial era.
 They live with other tribes like the Koro, Gwandara, Kamberi, and Alago.

 In the early 60s and colonial times, The Lafia division was different from the munshi (Tiv) division.
 The population of the Tiv in the Lafia division in 1963 was recorded to be 289, 559 people.
 The total population of the Lafia division in 1963 was 424, 219 people.
 This gave the Tiv 49.2 percent of the total population.
 The 1991 census however did not show demographics by tribes but this alone makes Tiv the dominant ethnic group in the Nasarawa south senatorial district.